adavarski/proxmox-terraform-k8s/README.md

 Template for setting up VMs for a k8s cluster on a Proxmox node.

-Also creates a handy ansible inventory in ansible/hosts.

 This repo is using the telmate/proxmox provider for terraform.

 Make sure to read the [documentation](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) to understand all the variables being used in the variables.tf file